huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - It support Chrome plugins.
 - The settings window is great and I can find it right at the bottom left corner or press Ctrl+F12.
+- I read about other advantages in [here](https://gizmodo.com/5-reasons-to-use-to-vivaldi-instead-of-chrome-or-firefo-1771284757).
+Some of them are useful.

 ## Disadvantage